MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/adding-and-removing-extensions.md

 ---

 # Adding, moving, and removing extensions for Microsoft Edge
 Microsoft Edge support for extensions was introduced in the **Windows 10 Anniversary Update**.
-If you're developing an Microsoft Edge extension and want to load it up, or if you already have and now want to remove it, check out the steps below.
+If you're developing a Microsoft Edge extension and want to load it up, or if you already have and now want to remove it, check out the steps below.
-Also included are details on how to move here your extension icon appears in the browser.
+Also included are details on how to change your extension icon's location in the browser.

 ## Adding an extension